-Cannabis products would arrive in State compliant packaging that is sealed, tamper-evident, and odor-resistant and remain unopened until consumption.
-However, a minimal amount of cannabis product would be removed from packaging for display purposes only and would be placed in transparent display containers.
-The proposed HVAC (heating, ventilation, air conditioning) system would utilize activated carbon filters to completely filter the air.
+Cannabis products would arrive in State compliant packaging that is sealed and odor-resistant, and remain unopened while on the premises.
+However, a minimal amount of cannabis product would be removed from packaging for display purposes and would be placed in display containers.
+The proposed HVAC system would utilize "Activated Carbon Filtration" systems to completely filter the air within the building.
 As conditioned, the operator must replace the air filters at regular intervals, as directed in the manufacturer specifications.
-Further as conditioned, if cannabis odor is detected outside of the building or off-site specifically, the business owner/operator would be required to institute further operational measures necessary to eliminate off-site odors in a manner deemed appropriate by the Director of Economic and Development Services.
-Lastly, cannabis products are not allowed to be disposed of in the exterior trash areas and must be disposed of in accordance with applicable State and City regulations.
+Further, as conditioned, if cannabis odor is detected outside of the building or off-site, the business owner/operator will be required to institute further operational measures necessary to eliminate off-site odors in a manner deemed appropriate by the Director of Economic and Development Services.
+Lastly, cannabis products are not allowed to be disposed of in the exterior trash area.